jkeohan/rctr-2-14-22/w02d03/intro-to-props.md

 <img src="https://i.imgur.com/qzpnB0y.png" /><br>

-Since we haven't yet passed any data to these Components there is no value in props.
+Since we haven't yet passed any data to these Components the props object contains no values.

 **End Goal**